xjacka/FaJa/README.md

 This application contains FaJa compiler and bytecode interpreter.
 Application is written in Groovy language and is compiled into Java jar file.
 This archive contains three folders:
-  /src - contains Groovy souce codes of the program.
+  /src - contains Groovy source codes of the program.
   /fajaSrc - contains source codes of program (SAT solver) in FaJa language /out - compiled groovy/java class files

-In root folder, there is also runnable jar file faja.jar and documentation.html with description od FaJa language and native Classes.
+In root folder, there is also runnable jar file FaJa.jar and documentation.html with description od FaJa language and native Classes.

 RUN